Macquarie offer for Open Fiber stake could speed single Italy network

 TIM, in exclusive talks with U.S. fund KKR to invest in its own last-mile network, has made it clear it does not want to give up control of the network.

+A second source from the 5-Star camp said talks between KKR and TIM had raised doubts among party members on implications for the future of the fixed network, which is deemed strategic by the government.

-The head of broadcaster SKY's Italian operations, Massimo Ibarra, said on Tuesday a single wholesale broadband network was the best option for Italy, but warned it must not be controlled by a vertically integrated operator.
+The head of broadcaster SKY's Italian operations, Maximo Ibarra, warned on Tuesday a single network must not be controlled by a vertically integrated operator.

 (US$1 = 0.8837 euros)

-(Reporting by Stephen Jewkes and Giuseppe Fonte, editing by Susan Fenton and Mark Potter)
+(Reporting by Stephen Jewkes and Giuseppe Fonte, editing by Susan Fenton, Mark Potter and David Evans)